stonepros/stone/doc/releases/hammer.rst

 API cleanups for librados and librbd, and lots of bug fixes across the board for the OSD, MDS, RGW, and CRUSH.
-The OSD also gets support for discard (potentially helpful on SSDs, although it is off by default), and there are several improvements to ceph-disk.
+The OSD also gets support for discard (potentially helpful on SSDs, although it is off by default), and there are several improvements to stone-disk.

 The next two development releases will be getting a slew of new functionality for hammer.
 Stay tuned!